natec425/personal-website/content/blog/dependency-injection/index.md

 ## Why Do We Do It?

-From my exposure, we do it for two reasons: testing, and we have to.
-I'm certain my perspective is limited, but I'll limit myself to discussing these two reasons.
+From my exposure, we do it for three reasons: testing, decoupling, and we have to.
+I'm certain my perspective is limited, but I'll limit myself to discussing these three reasons.

 ### Testing